go-webtools/knife4go/README.md

 ## Disclaimer
 Public welfare projects.
-The disclaimer asserts that the company won't be held responsible for any.
+The disclaimer asserts that the individual won't be held responsible for any.

 # Links
 - gin-swagger: https://github.com/swaggo/gin-swagger